 When found, the statuette had been crushed flat by the weight of the soil.
-The same thing happened to the flattened skull and jewelry of Queen Puabi; see a photo of this excavaton at Ancient Jewelry
+The same thing happened to the flattened skull and jewelry of Queen Puabi; you can see a photo of this excavaton at Ancient Jewelry (see right).

 The animal's head and legs were covered in gold leaf, its ears were copper, its twisted horns and the fleece on its shoulders were of lapis lazuli and its body fleece made of shell.
 Its genitals are gold, suggesting they were an important feature of the symbolism behind this cult object.